learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NoSQL_databases_JSON_interactions.md

 ```
 db.collection.find({}, { "name": 1, "age": 1, "_id": 0 })
 ```
-Here, 1 indicates inclusion of the field.
+Here, 1 indicates inclusion of the field, and _id is explicitly excluded with 0.
+Note unless the _id field is explicitly excluded in the projection document _id: 0, the _id field is returned.

 `<options>`: Specifies additional options for the query.
 These options modify query behavior and how results are returned.
 This parameter is not passed directly into the `find()` method like the `<query>` and `<projection>` parameters.
 Instead, `<options>` are specified through method chaining, where you append methods to `find()` that correspond to the various options you want to apply, such as sorting, limiting, and skipping documents.